AnthonysWebLLC/CodingStandards/README.md

 | CSS                                                     | [W3C CSS Validation](http://goo.gl/g5Vrk)            |
 | JavaScript                                              | [jQuery JavaScript Style Guide](http://goo.gl/nFpZl) |

 *CakePHP's PHP standards are applied here, but they give a lot of what are probably false-positive errors.
-Though they can be resolved, we probably need to work on a better matching Coding Standard for .ctp files
+Though they can be resolved, we probably need to work on / find a better matching Coding Standard for .ctp files

-# The standards #
-* PHP -
-* JavaScript - jQuery's standards
-* ?CSS - W3C / Google Coding Standards?
-* ?HTML - W3C Validation / Google Coding Standards?

-# The tools #
+# Why have Coding Standards? #

-* PHP - PHPCS
-* JavaScript - JSHint
-* ?HTML - W3C Validation API?
-* ?CSS - W3C Validation API?
+* More readbale code by driving consistency
+ * With multiple developers
+ * In a large codebase
+ * Across infrequent updates
+* Faster to implement via tools here
+ * Full project based HTML report
+ * Automated pre-commit hooks

 # Contributing #
 We'd love you're help!
 See [CONTRIBUTING.md](CONTRIBUTING.md)